 On the base of the tower, you find Cazorla’s tourist office which is a great resource if you plan on hiking while you’re there.

 As mentioned, the Santa Maria church was built on top of the river and for a couple of Euros, you can go on a guided tour underground.

 You get tickets for a couple of Euros in the tourist information and the guide will take you down telling you more about the history of the church and this underground tunnel covering the river.

 Hike to the highest peak in Sierra de Cazorla

 If you’re a little bit like me, you’ll want to conquer the highest peak while in Cazorla Jaen.
 Make sure you’re prepared with enough water and food for your hike up Pico Gilillo (1947 masl.)

 There are several routes to choose from, but you can easily start from Cazorla, walking the first leg of the Rio Cerezuelo hike.
-This is a medium to challenging hike, mainly due to the length of it, but the constant views are undeniable sublime.
+This is a medium to challenging hike, mainly due to its length, but the constant views are undeniably sublime.

 Head to Castillo de la Iruela

 Less than 3 kilometers from Cazorla, you find the tiny village of La Iruela.
 Its biggest draw is the castle which sits dramatically on top of a steep cliff overlooking the never-ending olive groves of Jaen.

 A visit to Castillo de la Iruela is one of the must-do things when in Cazorla.
 You can either drive to Iruela in less than 10 minutes or go on an hour’s hike across the mountain.